wvuvectors/synteblast/README.md

 > ##### -F
 > OPTIONAL
-> Set this flag to **force** synteBLAST to write over an existing blast file.
+> Set this flag to **force** synteblast to write over an existing blast file.
 By default, the initial blast query will not be run if an output file of the same name already exists, since this is a rate-limiting step. [default: false]

 ## License